Traumatic Events and How to Cope

 So how do you cope with traumatic events and how do you explain traumatic events to your child?
 Overexposure to traumatic news events through tv news and other media can cause a person to develop symptoms of PTSD.

-- Do not stay glued to the tv set or other media which constantly replays video of the traumatic news story.
+- Do not stay glued to the tv set or other media constantly replaying video of the traumatic news story.
 If you are curious about the latest news on a particular event, check in every few hours if you feel up to it.
-Reading a news story about it may be better for you than seeing video of it.
+Reading a news story about it may be better for you than seeing a video of it.

 Here are additional helpful stories on how to cope with traumatic events.